ibm-cloud-docs/text-to-speech/custom-models.md

 ### Ownership of custom voice models
 {: #customOwner}

 A custom voice model is owned by the instance of the {{site.data.keyword.texttospeechshort}} service whose credentials are used to create it.
-You must use service credentials created for that service instance with methods of the customization interface to work with the custom model in any way.
+You must use credentials for that service instance with methods of the customization interface to work with the custom model in any way.

-All service credentials obtained for the same instance of the {{site.data.keyword.texttospeechshort}} service share access to all custom models created for that service instance.
+All credentials obtained for the same instance of the {{site.data.keyword.texttospeechshort}} service share access to all custom models created for that service instance.
 To restrict access to a custom model, create a separate instance of the service and use only the credentials for that service instance to create and work with the model.
 Credentials for other service instances cannot affect the custom model.

-An advantage of sharing ownership across service credentials is that you can cancel a set of credentials, for example, if they become compromised.
+An advantage of sharing ownership across credentials is that you can cancel a set of credentials, for example, if they become compromised.
 You can then create new credentials for the same service instance and still maintain ownership of and access to custom models created with the original credentials.

 ### Request logging and data privacy
 {: #customLogging}